alessionossa/EpubToPdfJS/README.md

 # EpubToPdfJS

-A tool to convert pre-paginated ePub3 files to PDF (with outlines).
+A tool to convert pre-paginated ePub3 files to PDF (with outline).

 It is an adaptation to Node.JS from the original project [HAKSOAT/EpubToPdf](https://github.com/alessionossa/EpubToPdf), then modified into [alessionossa/EpubToPdf](https://github.com/alessionossa/EpubToPdf), so that I can work with [Puppeteer](https://github.com/puppeteer/puppeteer)